 What’s so special about 2002?

-Personally, it was the year I developed a true sense of my personal taste in music.
+Personally, it was the year I developed a true sense of my taste in music.
 I was working at Waterloo Records in Austin, Texas, and I was bombarded day in and day out by music I didn’t particularly like.

 For the year I worked there full-time, I ended up actually disliking music on the whole.
 I retreated further into the genre that captivated me at the time: Japanese indie rock.